openenclave/openenclave/doc/EnclaveLibc.md

 -loeenclave -loembedtls
 ```

-The reader might wonder how can this work since **oembedtls** depends on the
+The reader might wonder how this can work since **oembedtls** depends on the
 standard C functions defined in **oeenclave**.

 The GCC linker is a single-pass linker.
 It builds a working set of symbols as
 it passes through the library list.
 If a symbol defined in an earlier library
-is referenced by that ealier library (so that it is placed in the working set)
+is referenced by that earlier library (so that it is placed in the working set)
 then a later library may reference that same symbol without failure (finding
 it in the working set).
 Therefore **oeenclave** intentionally references all
 symbols in **EnclaveLibc** so that they will be in the working set before